-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 I’d make a joke here, but after viewing various pictures of startling amounts of snowfall, I just hope you’re staying warm!

 MICHELLE: That’s good!
 I presume having some electricity means that you’re up for talking about some manga this morning!

 MJ: I am indeed!
 Though it’s possible that the snowstorm is at least partly responsible for today’s choice of reading.
 As I perused my stack of books to review this morning, I was immediately drawn to Junya Inoue’s BTOOOM!, a debut series from Yen Press with a decidedly survivalist feel.

 Ryouta is a “loser,” according to the book’s marketing materials, and while I think that characterization may be a little harsh, for the moment we’ll go with it.
 He’s an avid gamer with dreams of working in the video game industry, but with these dreams yet to be fulfilled, he’s essentially a freeloader living off his mom while rejecting her efforts to secure him some kind of paying job.
 He’s especially skilled at an online game called “BTOOOM!,” in which players fight each other only with a variety of small explosive devices.
 Having defeated the game’s entire pool of Japanese players, he’s ready to move on to world domination, but the world apparently has other plans.

 One morning, Ryouta wakes up to find himself hanging from a parachute on a remote tropical island.
 He doesn’t know where he is or how he got there, but through a series of (occasionally deadly) encounters, soon discovers that he’s been placed into a sort of real-world rendering of “BTOOOM,” in which he must kill other real-life players in order to escape the “game.”
 As other players help him put the pieces together (or try to blow him to pieces, depending on their dedication), Ryouta battles his own conscience and sense of humanity as he struggles to survive.